quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 7. Click `Save as project`.

-    The code is now saved to your workspace, you can edit and run it as needed before deploying it into a production ready, serverless, and scalable environment.
+    The code is now saved to your workspace, you can edit and run it as needed before deploying it into the Quix production-ready, serverless, and scalable environment.

 ## Development lifecycle

-You're now looking at the Quix online development environment where you will develop the code to analyze the sentiment of each message passing through the pipeline.
+You're now located in the Quix online development environment, where you will develop the code to analyze the sentiment of each message passing through the pipeline.
+The following sections step through the development process for this tutorial:

+1. Running the unedited code
+2. Creating a simple transformation to test your code
+3. Implementing the sentiment analysis code
+4. Running the sentoment analysis code

 ### Running the code

-Begin by running the code as it is, and then update it to analyze the message sentiment.
+Begin by running the code as it is, using the following steps:

-1. To get started with this code click the `run` button near the top right of the code window.
+1. To get started with this code, click the `run` button near the top right of the code window.

     You'll see the message below in the console output: